-Emma Murray is a Canadian photographer and journalist interested in the intersection of marginalized populations, geopolitics and conflict.
-She currently works as a freelancer, splitting time between Toronto and the Middle East and North Africa region.
+Emma Murray is a Canadian photographer and journalist interested in the intersection of marginalized populations, geopolitics, and conflict.
+She currently works as a freelancer.

-After graduating with a double major in International Relations and African Studies, she began perusing visual journalism with the strong belief that the world is better served when we tell complicated, important stories, through accessible methods.
+After graduating with a double major in International Relations and African Studies, she began perusing visual journalism with the strong belief that the world is better served when complicated, important stories are told through accessible methods.

-Emma also shoots travel and lifestyle assignments in addition to news and features.
+She also shoot travel and lifestyle assignments, in addition to news and features.

 - Breaking news